sharklovin/Nnamso-mkpong-cybersecurity-labs-portfolio/Lab Experience/Port Scanning, Device Fingerprinting, and Metasploit Scan.md

 ## Conclusion
+- The port scanning and fingerprinting exercises confirmed that Metasploitable exposes multiple open services running on outdated software
+- OS detection accurately identified the Linux 2.6.x kernel, demonstrating effective device fingerprinting
-- The port scanning and fingerprinting exercises confirmed that Metasploitable exposes multiple open services.
-The scan successfully identified multiple exposed directories and services, with /phpMyAdmin/ access posing the most significant security risk due to potential database compromise vectors.
+- The vulnerability assessment successfully identified multiple exposed directories and services, with `/phpMyAdmin/` access posing the most significant security risk due to potential database compromise vectors
+- These findings highlight the importance of proper service hardening and directory access controls